YellPika/nominal-sets/README.md

 # nominal-sets

-This is a formalization of nominal sets.
+This is a formalization of nominal sets and nominal renaming sets.

 ## Usage